|Program||MIME Browser for EML files|

 MimeBrowser.cfg and is read line-by-line.
 Non-ASCII characters must use UTF-8 encoding.
 All leading and trailing spaces are trimmed.
 Empty lines and lines beginning with a hash (

-MIME Browser currently includes only two simple viewers, for plain text and HTML files.
+MIME Browser currently includes two configurable simple viewers, for plain text and HTML files, as well as an image viewer that is only used for image parts of MIME messages and non-configurable.
 Thus, the supported document types are handled as follows:

 MIME_MESSAGE— a MIME message with one or more parts, e.g. various message formats or attachments.
-Individual parts are shown if they match one of the other types.
+Individual parts are shown if they match one of the other types or an image type.

 TEXT_HTML— an HTML document, equivalent to MIME content type